riezahughes/discord-typescript-slash-command-template/README.md

 ## What is it?

 A simple scaffolding for building a discord bot with slash commands.
+The example here uses a fork of discord.js, but it works pretty well. will look at using the proper one in the future.

+to use: Fill in all .env details and update roles.json to have slash commands matching roles.
+For example if the slash command is `finalfantasyxiv` then this must also be the role name.
+Make sure it's all lower case and no spaces.

 ## Uses